Apply for Data Use

 Proposal Review Process

 The review and approval process is the responsibility of the NCI LI GIS staff.
 The reviewers will include NCI staff with expertise in geographic information systems and epidemiology.
-On a case-by-case basis NCI may include a review by one or more members of the LI GIS Oversight Committee, which is composed of geographic information experts, breast cancer advocates, and persons with expertise in other relevant areas.

 If NCI has concerns about confidentiality arising from a project, researchers may revise their proposals.
 However, if there are ongoing concerns about confidentiality, researchers will not be able to access LI GIS data regardless of whether funding has been obtained from another agency or organization to conduct an analysis using the data.
 Therefore, researchers who are planning to use the LI GIS data as part of a grant are encouraged to obtain NCI's approval for access to the data before submitting their grant proposals.